haleigh-ziebol/to-do-app-js/README.md

 ## Prerequisites
-Node.js
+Node.js <br />

-PostgreSQL
+PostgreSQL <br />

-pgadmin 4
+pgadmin 4 <br />

 ## Installation
-Create a database named `weekend-to-do-app`.
+Create a database named `weekend-to-do-app`. <br />
-The queries in the database.sql file are set up to create all the necessary tables and populate the needed data to allow the application to run correctly.
+The queries in the database.sql file are set up to create all the necessary tables and populate the needed data to allow the application to run correctly. <br />
-Open up your editor of choice and run an npm install Run npm run server in your terminal
+Open up your editor of choice and run an npm install. <br />
+Run npm run server in your terminal. <br />
-Run npm run client in your terminal
+Run npm run client in your terminal. <br />
-The npm run client command will open up a new browser tab for you!
+The npm run client command will open up a new browser tab for you! <br />

 ## Usage
-Enter a task name and due date, then click the 'Enter Task' button.
+Enter a task name and due date, then click the 'Enter Task' button. <br />
-The task will populate below in the task list.
+The task will populate below in the task list. <br />
-Click the box associated with a task to complete the task.
+Click the box associated with a task to complete the task. <br />
-Click the delete box associated with a task to delete the task from the list.
+Click the delete box associated with a task to delete the task from the list. <br />

 ## Acknowledgement
 Thanks to Prime Digital Academy who equipped and helped me to make this application a reality.